orbitdb/orbit-db-pinner/README.md

 // open an instance of the db you want to remove from voyager const db = await orbitdb.open('my-db')

-// store the address of the db to an array of addresses const dbs = [db.address]

-// remove the addresses from voyager await lander.remove(dbs)
+// remove the address from voyager (can also pass an array of addresses) await lander.remove(db.address)
 ```

 ## The OrbitDB Voyager Protocol